Compressible Navier-Stokes mini-app

 View comprehensive information about run-time options |

-For the case of a square/cubic mesh, the list of face indices to be used with -bc_wall
+For the case of a square/cubic mesh, the list of face indices to be used with -bc_wall, bc_inflow, bc_outflow, bc_freestream and/or -bc_symmetry_x, -bc_symmetry_y, and -bc_symmetry_z are:

 PETSc Face Name |